-The Full Title of Your Paper is Centered to Begin Your Body of Discussion
+The Full Title of Your Paper is Centered

 Begin your paper with the introduction in an active voice.
 The passive voice gives the feeling of offering up excuses.
 Be confident in your research.
 The next step is to make sure that you are in proper APA formatting.
 This means 1" margins all the way around.
-Older versions of Word sometimes like to put 1.25 inch margins on the left and/or the right.
-Be sure you have 1" at the top, bottom, left and right.
-The page number is in the upper right hand corner of the header.
+The page number is in the upper right-hand corner of the header.
 The first page's header is different than the rest of the paper, so be sure to pick different first page when you are developing your header.
 You will want to choose insert page number rather than header because the page number will stay the same if you just type it.